paulremo/NRPMHandbook/README.md

 ### Python configuration
 The python-based content requires a package called `nrpmin` from a seperate [github repository](https://github.com/paulremo/NRPMInteractivity/).
 To launch thebe in the correct repository, special configuration options have to be passed to [sphinx-thebe](https://sphinx-thebe.readthedocs.io/en/latest/configure.html).
 These settings are stored in the `_config.yml` file of this repo.

+### What about copyrigths?
+Content and ideas have been developed within ESA contract `No. 4000121065/17/NL/PS` and `4000135482/21/NL/AR/va`.
+See the `LICENSE` file for more information.